tc39/notes/es9/2018-03/mar-20.md

 BT: well we haven't finished the opt out period

-IS: these two things are actually separate, and we can handle them separately. the document needs to be published two months before the ECMA general assembly
+IS: these two things are actually separate, and we can handle them separately. the document needs to be published two months before the Ecma general assembly

 BT: so you are recommending that we vote today?

 IS: Yes because editorial changes between now and June 27, are ok.
 But no major technical changes

 BT: we have a stable document for some times already.
-If it works better for ecma we can ratify at this meeting.
+If it works better for Ecma we can ratify at this meeting.

-IS: that would be good. my second question is do we have two standards: Ecma-262 and Ecma-402.
+IS: that would be good. my second question is do we have two standards: ECMA-262 and ECMA-402.
 For both of these standards you need official approval which is separate from the opt out period

 RJE: ok lets do the vote on Thursday afternoon